pythonlover02/Proton-Sarek/README.md

 Look for an entry similar to this in the output:
 `GPU id : 1 (llvmpipe (<your LLVM version>, <bit width> bits)):`

-If there its no entry that mentions llvmpipe, you need to install additional packages specific to your distribution.
+If there its no entry that mentions `llvmpipe`, you need to install additional packages specific to your distribution.

 ### Sarek Runtime: